 Individual mental health prevention strategies therefore should be focused on the development of resilience and coping skills in order to allow people to experience the normal challenges associated with the ‘life course’ and be able to ‘deal with’ them whilst retaining a healthy perspective on them.

-In this endeavour we recommend following an appropriate psycho-educational programme targeted at developing these specific skills such as the Thrive Programme.
+In this endeavour we recommend following an appropriate psycho-educational programme targeted at developing these specific skills such as the Tranceformental CBT programme.

 Institutional Mental Health Prevention Strategies

 A high percentage of our private clients, as well as our public sector clients, will often cite difficulties in the workplace as being one of the principal causes of their mental health problems.